qiuolivi/d2lapi/Reports/UsageRequirementsLimitations.md

 - **Optional - Jupyter**: For easier usage, it is possible to simply run a jupyter notebook that has an interactable interface.
 Follow anaconda installation instructions for more details.

+### Outputs

+The inputs for each process were discussed in the above requirements section.
+If using the main functionality for our software you will receive two outputs.

+**Reformatted Data**: This is the reformatted quiz or survey data with new question and answer labels.

+**Question and Answer Label Key**: This is an additional output that matches the new question and answer labels used in the reformatted data (involves reordering) to the corresponding question and answer text.

 ### Limitations

 Limitations of the software.

-- **Cannot Process Matching Questions for Quiz**: Unfortunately for matching type quiz questions we will not correctly process the data regarding what a student has selected.
-However, the scoring for the question will be done correctly.
+- **Cannot Process Matching Questions for Quiz**: Unfortunately for matching type quiz questions, we cannot effectively binarize data regarding what a student has selected.
+This is to technical limitations with the D2L system.
+However, the data will be outputted as is, and the scoring for this question type will be done correctly.
+We reccommend avoiding including matching questions that have repeated matches, i.e. one answer that should be matched to multiple options, for better performance.

-- **Temporarily No Library Or GUI**: At the moment, this feature cannot be accessed through methods other than installing ipynb or  py file.
+- **Multiple Attempts on Surveys**: Users should set up their D2L surveys to only allow one attempt.
+When the same user takes a survey multiple times, D2L attempts to combine data from attempts in ways that can be hard to understand.
+Thus, we suggest taking measures to limit students to single attempts to ensure optimal performance

+- **Reordering and Labels**: In order to sucessfully reformat the data, and standardize question / answer order, some reordering is done in the cleaning process.
+Therefore, the question order as written may not match the final question order.
+Thus, we provide a key for the new labels to aid users.